hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/MapLocations.md

 # Map Shopify POS Locations to HotWax Commerce Facilities

-{% hint style='info' %}

-When mapping locations, set up a Shopify location named eCom Inventory and link it to the Brokering queue (_NA_ in Hotwax).
-This ensures that unified inventory across retailers' facilities is updated to a single location in Shopify.
-When an order is placed on Shopify, inventory is reduced from eCom Inventory, and the order is sent to the HotWax Commerce Brokering queue for brokering to the optimized location for fulfillment.
+When mapping locations, map the default Shopify location with the Brokering queue (_NA_ in Hotwax).
+This ensures that unified inventory across facilities is updated to a single location in Shopify.
+When an order is placed on Shopify, inventory is reduced from the default location, and the order is sent to the HotWax Commerce `Brokering queue` for brokering to the optimized location for fulfillment.
-{% endhint %}

 On the Shopify Config Detail page for your store, follow these steps: